JanBussieck/outcome_resolver/README.md

 end

 ```
-Inside the service declare all expected outcomes via the `outcomes` class macro which expects an array of symbols.
+Inside the service declare all expected outcomes via the `outcomes` class macro which expects one or more symbols.
 When the service actions are performed flags corresponding to the specified outcomes have to be set.
 This is done by simply passing a boolean value to a method of the same name as the outcome declared in the outcomes argument list.

 ```ruby